Depart-de-Sentier/brightcon-2022-website/README.md

-# Brightcon 2022 prototype using Nuxt 3 Minimal Starter
+# Brightcon 2022 website using Nuxt 3 Minimal Starter

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.